Water Conservation Measures & FAQ

 The bylaw restrictions must be met; automated sprinkler systems that cannot be programmed to comply with the restrictions will have to be manually operated.

 It is expected that the watering restrictions will be followed.
 Lawn fertilization is most effective when applied in fall, early spring and late spring.
-Fertilizer is more likely to harm your lawn then help it during a period of drought.
-If you do plan to fertilize your lawn during the summer months it is best wait for the forecast to call for steady light rain.
+Fertilizer is more likely to harm your lawn than help it during a period of drought.
+If you do plan to fertilize your lawn during the summer months it is best to wait for the forecast to call for steady light rain.

 I am not connected to the municipal water supply.
 I use a private well or water source for lawn watering.
 Does the bylaw apply to me?

 Water conservation measures do not apply to those homes on private wells or water sources.
 However, property owners are encouraged to be good environmental stewards and follow the bylaw requirements.
 Aquifers are, for the most part, interconnected with river flows or neighboring properties water supplies therefore the more everyone can reduce their water usage the better.

 Wasting water includes allowing water to run excessively or unnecessarily to waste.
 Some examples include;

 - Allowing irrigated water to puddle or run off a lawn into the storm drain system

 - Allowing irrigation water to be sprayed onto a paved surface such as sidewalks, driveways, roadways, curbs, or gutters

 - Washing of vehicles with a hose not equipped with spring-loaded nozzle or shut off valve at the discharge end of the hose.

 Sprinkling regulations are meant to reduce water use in ways that do not cause serious economic hardship.
 Those users requiring water as part of a commercial operation are expected to conserve as much water as possible without resulting in a loss of business.